juadiegaitan/GEN242-2016/vignettes/05_Tutorials/mydoc_tutorial_01.md

 ## GitHub Basics from Command-Line

-+ Generate a new remote repository

-If the following doesn't work then create the repository on the GitHub site.
++ Generate a new remote repository.
+Alternatively, create the repository online on the GitHub site.

 {% highlight sh %}
 git remote add origin https://github.com/tgirke/myrepos.git